-- Bitbox 2.0 can open presets that were created in previous versions of bitbox firmware, but not all settings will come over to the new firmware.
-Presets that are created or modified in bitbox 2.0 will not work with older versions of bitbox.
-Therefore, we highly suggest that you backup your presets on a separate microSD card or on your computer before you open them in bitbox 2.0. - Due to changes in how modulation works, modulation configurations that were stored in presets created in previous versions of bitbox will be lost when you open the preset in the new version of bitbox. - Bitbox no longer automatically saves your changes to the presets as you work.
+- Bitbox 2.2 can open presets that were created in previous versions of bitbox firmware.
+However, when loading presets created prior to bitbox 2.0, not all settings will come over to the new firmware.
+Presets that are created or modified in bitbox 2.0 or 2.2 will not work with 1.x versions of bitbox.
+Therefore, we highly suggest that you backup your v 1.x presets on a separate microSD card or on your computer before you open them in bitbox 2.2. - Due to changes in how modulation works, modulation configurations that were stored in presets created in 1.x versions of bitbox will be lost when you open the preset in newer versions of bitbox. - Bitbox no longer automatically saves your changes to the presets as you work, as it did in v 1.x.
 If you turn off the module without saving you will lose your work.